 - Aspiring masons should consider the practical, industry-related skills covered in the curricula such as the ability to read blueprints and estimate materials and costs.

-Masonry programs are sometimes offered as Associate of Applied Science degrees, which require students to take general education courses.
-Associate in Occupational Studies degree programs, by contrast, only include courses in masonry and construction.
+Masonry programs are sometimes offered as Associate of Applied Science degree programs, which require students to take general education courses.
+Associate of Occupational Studies degree programs, by contrast, only include courses in masonry and construction.
 Due to the nature of the work, programs usually have physical requirements for all applicants, such as the ability to lift 50 pounds and climb a ladder.
 Some programs emphasize managerial skills to prepare students for an advanced position within the field.
-Coursework can include: